taclayto52/fuzzy-palm-tree/readme.md

 ## Active TO-DOs
 - Refine broadcast
-  - Coolify the gif display (find appopriate size and wrap text around gif)
+  - [In Progress] Coolify the gif display (wrap text around gif)
-  - Retrieve array of gifs using search API and cycle
+  - [In Progress] Retrieve array of gifs using search API and cycle
+  - Restrict gif size to ~25 MB (use smaller renditions)
 - Refine approach to checking if page function has been loaded and only load once per full page refresh